scikit-hep/awkward/docs-sphinx/reference/ak.behavior.rst

 Overriding NumPy ufuncs and binary operators
 ============================================

-The :func:`ak.Array` class overrides Python's binary operators with the equivalent ufuncs, so ``__eq__`` actually calls ``np.equal``, for instance.
+The :class:`ak.Array` class overrides Python's binary operators with the equivalent ufuncs, so ``__eq__`` actually calls ``np.equal``, for instance.
 This is also true of other basic functions, like ``__abs__`` for overriding ``abs`` with ``np.absolute``.
 Each ufunc is then passed down to the leaves